-- The student's Social Security Number and the household parents of a dependent student's Social Security Numbers and birth dates - Student's Driver's License number - Federal Income Tax Information from prior prior year - Records of any untaxed income received in the household from prior prior year (child support, veteran's benefits, social security, proof of receipt of food stamps, and information on any child support paid out of the student's household for children not living in the student's household, etc.) - Information on any investments or assets (Not including the home or value of tax deferred retirement accounts.
+- The student's Social Security Number and the household parents of a dependent student's Social Security Numbers and birth dates - Federal Income Tax Information from prior prior year - Records of any untaxed income received in the household from prior prior year (child support, veteran's benefits, social security, proof of receipt of food stamps, and information on any child support paid out of the student's household for children not living in the student's household, etc.) - Information on any investments or assets (Not including the home or value of tax deferred retirement accounts.